Do I Need an Attorney For Boundary Line Disputes in Virginia

 What is a Boundary Line Dispute?

-A boundary line dispute is a disagreement as to where your property ends and your neighbor’s property begins.
-These issues can arise in various ways, but some common origins of boundary line disagreements are listed here:
+A boundary line dispute is a disagreement about where your property ends and your neighbor’s property begins.
+These issues can arise for many reasons, but some of the more common problems are:

 Living Adjacent to Public/City-Owned Property